 Our Analysis and Test Results

 The GEOPRESS impresses us with its ability to turn the most polluted sources into potable water.
 Filtering 750 mL of water in under 20 seconds, it stands out as one of the fastest and easiest water purification systems out there.
 It is built as a bottle with a purification system built-in.
-While it's not our first choice as a backpacking purifier because of its heavier weight and bulkier design, it is our favorite for traveling abroad.
+While it's not our first choice as a backpacking purifier because of its heavier weight and bulkier design, it is our favorite for traveling abroad where you don't want to buy a huge number of plastic bottles.

 Grayl claims that this water purifier is fit to clean water from places all over the world.
 Unlike regular filtration systems, it goes beyond removing just bacteria, protozoa, and particulates.
 It can also remove heavy metals like lead, cadmium, and arsenic in addition to viruses and microplastics.
 Essentially, this covers most water pollutants that you'd find in some of the most questionable sources in all the world.
 The purification cartridges supersede EPA standards, offering reliable water purification for anywhere in the world.
 So, with these claims, we decided to put the GEOPRESS to the test.